Training access

 Key information

-This training provides DECYP workers with practical information about how to safeguard children and young people from harm.
+• This training provides DECYP workers with practical information about how to safeguard children and young people from harm.
 This includes when and how to report concerns and information about child abuse.

-Working with Vulnerable People
+Tasmanian Registration to Work with Vulnerable People

-For more information on RWVP requirements at DECYP, see the Pre Engagement Screening policies and procedures.
+For more information on RWVP requirements at DECYP, see the Pre Engagement Screening Policies and Procedures.

 Training support